htan1901/DSOverview/Stack/README.md

 **In this post, We will use Linked List to implement Stack.**
 ## Implementation of Stack
-*We have implemented Linked List in the previous post, so We just reuse the code* ...
+*We have implemented Linked List in the previous post, so We just reuse the code*
-The implementation of Stack will be updated later.